acrcloud/acrcloud_scan_files_python/README.md

 "-s" ---- scan step. （The scan interval.）

 "-r" ---- scan range. （The scan range.）

+"-l" ---- use how many seconds to recongize.  (recongizing length)
  ```
  If you want to change scan interval or you want to set recognize range,you can add some params
  Example: